State budget crunch looms, as Virginia seeks less restriction on federal aid

 Torian said he expects to discuss the situation with House Speaker Eileen Filler-Corn, D-Fairfax, and other Democratic leaders who pushed through progressive priorities in the budget and legislation after taking control of the chamber for the first time in more than 20 years.

-"It's a little disheartening that we're going to have to go through and made some modifications," he said.
+“It’s a little disheartening that we’re going to have to go through and make some modifications,” he said.

 Post a comment as